followmyutopia/devextreme-documentation/concepts/00 Getting Started/01 Installation/20 npm Package.md

 DevExtreme is available through the [npm](https://www.npmjs.com/) package manager.
-To install the [DevExtreme package](https://www.npmjs.com/package/devextreme), run the following command.
+Run the following command to install the [DevExtreme package](https://www.npmjs.com/package/devextreme):

-    npm install devextreme
+    npm install devextreme@17.1 --save --save-exact

+We recommend saving an exact version of DevExtreme to avoid unexpected updates due to DevExtreme not using Semantic Versioning.
+In our versioning system, the increment of the first or middle number means a major release, which may contain behavior changes.

 [note]

-npm@3 will not install the DevExtreme peer dependencies automatically.
-Run the following commands if you need to install them.
+npm@3 does not install peer dependencies automatically.
+You need to install jQuery manually with the following command:

+    npm install jquery

+[/note]

+Use the following commands to install additional libraries.

     // Allow you to use the MVVM approach npm install knockout@3.4